The Thorn Birds: The Missing Years: Reception

 Variety gave the miniseries a mixed review, stating that the set design was "first-rate", also praising the casting and stating that, although it would take a miracle to top the original, "the love story is still involving".
 The Deseret News was far more negative, calling it a travesty, writing that the story "not only pales in comparison to the original but often directly contradicts events in both the book and the first miniseries".
 One of the alleged inconsistencies mentioned in the review was that Father Ralph offers to leave the church and marry Meggie, something that he never implied in the original.
 Another was that Meggie's mother, Fee (played by Jean Simmons), goes from a quiet, irreligious woman to a religious, rapid-talking gossip-bearer.
-Despite the mixed reaction, Richard Chamberlain was proud of his work on the film, stating: "It was really exciting.
+Despite the mixed reaction, Richard Chamberlain liked the miniseries, stating: "It was really exciting.
 It’s a wonderful story and a wonderful cast.
 I think it turned out really well."